sumitNITS/Terraform/README.md

 Terraform Scripts to Automate the Provisioning of Infrastructure

-Checking whether github webhook is working or not
+Checking GitHub webhook is working or not